 In addition to turning off all the lights, take a few minutes to unplug appliances and electronics.
 If you use surge protectors, just remember to switch the unit off while you’re gone.
 This will save you money and help insure you’ve no need for an electrician or electric service company when you come home.

-Are you looking for an expert electrician in Snohomish, Washington?
 Count on the professionals at Arlington Electric & Solar in Arlington.
 Our contractors have years of experience and are capable of assisting with both residential and commercial electric services, including electrical repairs, generator sales and solar energy solutions.
 Contact us today to schedule a free consultant or have your questions answered.

 Serving customers in Arlington, Stanwood, Camano Island, Marysville, Lake Stevens, Granite Falls, Snohomish, and Greater Snohomish County